XuesongGeng/IETF-TEAS-WG-5G-E2E-Network-Slicing/draft-ietf-teas-5g-network-slice-application-06.md

 The definitions of entities (e.g., DU, CU) or interfaces (e.g., F1) applicable to 3GPP slicing scenarios are provided by 3GPP specifications, such as {{TS-38.401}}.
 Similarly, the definitions of entities or interfaces (e.g., Midhaul) applicable to O-RAN slicing scenarios are provided by O-RAN specifications, such as {{O-RAN-Arch}}.
 Both 3GPP and O-RAN specifications take precedence over the definitions used in this document for 3GPP and O-RAN concepts.

+The terms “RAN Slice” and “Core Network (CN) Slice” are used in this document as informal expressions to refer to network slice portions within specific technology domains.
+It should be noted that these terms are not formally defined in 3GPP normative specifications.
+In 3GPP, the corresponding concept is defined as a Network Slice Subnet, as specified in 3GPP TS 28.530.
+Where appropriate, the term Network Slice Subnet (NSSI) should be considered as the normative equivalent.

 The following abbreviations are used in this document:

 ~~~